apideck-libraries/portman/examples/portman-globals/readme.md

 ### portmanReplacements

 `portmanReplacements` is not part of this example, since the example does not include any test injection.

-While `rawReplacements` allows you to do a search & replace of any data from the OpenAPI document, before it is being used for the Portman test generation and injection.
+The `rawReplacements` setting allows you to do a search & replace of any data from the OpenAPI document, before it is being used for the Portman test generation and injection.
 This can be useful, since the changed data from `rawReplacements` will be used during the test generation.

-The `portmanReplacements` offers the option to modify final generated Portman collection, before it is written as the Postman JSON file.
-It allows you to alter the final data before it will be used by Postman/Newman for execution.
+The `portmanReplacements` setting offers the option to modify the final generated Portman collection, before it is written as the Postman JSON file.
+It makes it possible to alter any of the final data before it will be used by Postman/Newman for execution.
 The main use-case would be to search & replace any of the generated Portman test code.

+Example:
 ```json
 {
   "version": 1.0,